 - A single rewards program membership covering multiple restaurant brands has significant appeal to consumers.
 75% of respondents agreed they would like to have one rewards program membership that was honored at multiple restaurant chains.
-This figure is up from 73% in the 2013 study.

 - The 25 to 34 year-old age segment, which includes the oldest members of the Millennial Generation, demonstrates a more intense use of restaurants and rewards programs.
 In our study we refer to this group as Millennials with Means because they fall into the Millennial age range and have a household income of $75,000 or more.

 - Millennials with Means visit restaurants 40% more (18.5 visits per month versus 13 visits per month for the overall population).

 - Millennials with Means participate in more than twice as many restaurant rewards programs (6.5 restaurant rewards programs versus 3 restaurant rewards programs for the overall population).